Electromagnetic Wightman functions and vacuum densities for a brane intersecting the AdS boundary: Setup and the electromagnetic modes

 Note that the choice of the Bessel function $J_{\nu }(x)$ in (\ref{Amu}) is dictated by the normalizability condition of the modes used in the canonical quantization procedure.
-There are also non-normalizable modes that are irregular on the AdS boundary.
+There are also non-normalizable modes.
 The radial part of these modes is a linear combination of the Bessel and Neumann functions and the relative coefficient in this combination is determined by a boundary condition at $z=0$.
 Although the irregular modes are not included in the quantization scheme, they play an important role in the AdS/CFT correspondence.
 These modes serve as sources of currents in the conformal field theory localized on the AdS boundary.